 Tracy-Lynn Humby is a Professor of Law, based at the University of the Witwatersrand, South Africa.
-She conducted her work for the OGP Independent Review Mechanism as an independent consultant.
-Tracy has 20 years research experience gained in consulting and academic contexts, and has authored more than 50 publications and technical reports on various aspects of law and governance.
+Tracy has 20 years of research experience, and has authored over 50 publications and technical reports on law and governance.

 The Open Government Partnership (OGP) aims to secure concrete commitments from governments to promote transparency, empower citizens, fight corruption, and harness new technologies to strengthen governance.
 OGP's Independent Reporting Mechanism (IRM) assesses development and implementation of national action plans to foster dialogue among stakeholders and improve accountability.

+Open

+Government

-Open Government Partnership
+Partnership